dotsam/homebridge-milight/README.md

 # Changelog

+### 1.1.2
+ * Make sure we're enforcing the new maximum of 8 zones for v6/fullColor

 ### 1.1.1
  * Add support for 8-zone control of fullColor bulbs on v6 bridges (#39)
  * Support multiple bridges on the same IP with different ports (#34) (thanks @lundberg)